jtayped/pygramcore/docs/users.md

 - `UserNotFollowed`: Raises when the user is not followed.
 Use `.is_followed()` to check if followed.
 - `NotAuthenticated`: Raises when the current account is not logged in.
+- `UserIsPrivate`: Raises when the user is private.

 ## .is_following()